raj2022/raj2022/README.md

 - ⚡ Fun fact: ...
 -->

-* My name is Shivam Raj
+* This is Shivam Raj
 * I am a Physics Graduate at the Catholic University of America, Washington DC.